What Is Wrongful Death in a Nursing Home?

 Can You Sue a Nursing Home for Wrongful Death?

-Nursing homes have an obligation to keep elderly residents safe and provide proper care.
-Accordingly, nursing home staff members, owners, administrators, and other parties can be held liable when proper care is not provided.
+Yes.
+Long-term care facilities have an obligation to keep nursing home patients safe and provide proper care.
+Nursing home staff members, owners, and others can be held liable when proper care is not provided.
 However, time is limited to file a nursing home wrongful death claim.

 Filing a Nursing Home Wrongful Death Lawsuit